mariiatuzovska/frodo/README.md

 :poop: It is hard mathematical task to get the parameters;

-:heart_eyes_cat: Pretty native Golang: using best practices of language.
+:heart_eyes_cat: Pretty native Golang: using best practices of language,

+:space_invader: Writtem tests.

 ## Inspiration